Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_freeze_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_freeze_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_freeze_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_freeze_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_freeze_duration_ - Default: 5 - Duration of the Freeze (in seconds).\
 _randomat_freeze_timer_ - Default: 30 - How often (in seconds) the Freeze occurs.\
 _randomat_freeze_hint_ - Default: 1 - Whether to explain the event after triggering.